Mirkotorrisi/mirko-custom-form/README.md

    - Description: Label for the submit button.
    - Type: String
 4. `formClassNames`:
    - Description: Custom CSS class names for different elements of the form.
+You can add custom styles for each inputs field by adding a field with the input's key as attribute.
    - Type: Object

 ### Example Usage